Can Cosmology Provide a Test of Quantum Mechanics?: Introduction

 ``Considering the pervasive importance of quantum mechanics in modern physics, it is odd how rarely one hears of efforts to test quantum mechanics experimentally with high precision~.~.~.~it ought to be possible to test quantum mechanics more stringently than any individual quantum theory~.~.~. .
 Perhaps we can formulate experiments that would show up departures from quantum mechanics itself.''

 It is important to find venues where we can test our most basic assumptions and theories.
 The cosmos presents us with one new arena.
-Combining the most successful cosmological model with precise cosmological data we will be able test quantum mechanics itself.

-A spectacular, and naively counterintuitive, prediction of inflation is that the large scale structure of our Universe originates from primordial, microscopic quantum fluctuations of the inflaton field $\phi$ which drives inflation.
+A spectacular, and naively counter intuitive, prediction of inflation is that the large scale structure of our Universe originates from primordial, microscopic quantum fluctuations of the inflaton field $\phi$ which drives inflation.
 This is possible because of inflation's ability to stretch small regions of space to enormous size.
 The picture receives strong support from recent experiments \cite{PLANCKXX}.
 Data show we are in the age of precision cosmology and confirm, to good accuracy, this cardinal prediction of inflation -- the imprint of quantum mechanics on the Universe.

-Cosmology offers the possibility of subjecting quantum mechanics to new tests that supplement and even rival table top experiments to test, and put interesting limits on, an alternative to traditional quantum mechanics.
+The successful inflationary, quantum mechanical prediction of the power spectrum offers the novel and surprising possibility that cosmological data can be used to test Quantum Mechanics!
+To illustrate the feasibility of such a program we accept the single field inflation model and study its predictions for a modification of Quantum Mechanics incorporating a non-linear addition.
+This modification introduces corrections to the power spectrum.
+Cosmological data put a very tight limit on the magnitude of the non-linear term, a limit which exceeds in precision limits derived from table top experiments in the lab.
+This shows that, in principal, the Universe can provide a precision test of Quantum Mechanics.